mwojick/2D-Portal/README.md

 2D Portal is a puzzle-platformer game inspired by the Portal series of games.
 The player navigates through a series of levels by strategically placing portals in two different places and moving between them.

+### Technologies Used

+- HTML/CSS/SCSS
+- JavaScript for game physics and logic.
+- HTML5 Canvas for DOM manipulation and rendering.
+- Webpack to bundle up the JS files.
+- Font Awesome for icons.

 ### Features

 In 2D Portal, users can: